 - What do you think your team members most respect about you?

-It’s highly important that you hire leaders who will go on to gain the respect of your team members.
-Ask this question to get a better understanding of your candidate, and of what they value in themselves as a leader.
+You must hire leaders who will go on to gain the respect of your team members.
+Ask this question to get a better understanding of your candidate and of what they value in themselves as a leader.

 - What’s the most challenging management situation you’ve faced in the past?

-Managing people is never an easy task, and challenging situations will inevitably arise.
-You should ask this question to get a deeper understanding of how your sales manager will approach challenging situations.
+Managing people is never easy, and challenging situations will inevitably arise.
+You should ask this question to understand how your sales manager will approach challenging situations.

 - How are you going to boost our sales results?